MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 -AseelOmer

-1.Master programming concepts and debugging techniques.
+1. Master programming concepts and debugging techniques.

-2.To earn PMP certification.
+2. To earn PMP certification.

-3.To complete MIT program
+3. To complete MIT program

 -NADASaad

-1.getting familiar with GitHub and Git
+1. getting familiar with GitHub and Git
-2.enhance my team work skill
+2. enhance my team work skill

-3.meet and know more people and help each other in this community
+3. meet and know more people and help each other in this community

-4.get MIT certified
+4. get MIT certified

 -CaesarGhazi

-1.Contribute to open-source electronics/IoT projects on GitHub.
+1. Contribute to open-source electronics/IoT projects on GitHub.

-2.Deepen knowledge of languages like C, C++, and Python.
+2. Deepen knowledge of languages like C, C++, and Python.

-3.Share and recieve knowledge with others in this community.
+3. Share and recieve knowledge with others in this community.

 -AmroElshikh

-1.Python Proficiency
+1. Python Proficiency

-2.Project Collaboration skills
+2. Project Collaboration skills

-3.Time and Task Management
+3. Time and Task Management

-4.get MIT certified
+4. get MIT certified

 -OmniaNs